-If you are unsure about the ambient temperature for the rooms in your home, we are always here to help whether you need heating control help, a new boiler or a one off repair.
+If you are unsure about what is comfortable room temperature for the rooms in your home or what is the average room temperature, we are always here to help whether you need heating control help, a new boiler or a one-off repair.

-UK studies have shown that the average comfortable temperature is 18°C but that UK residents think that the ideal central heating temperature should be between 20 to 22 °C. Reducing your thermostat settings by one or two degrees and wrapping up wearing more layers can make a huge difference to your energy usage and therefore your energy bills will be lower.
+Reducing what is your normal room temperature by altering the thermostat settings by one or two degrees and wrapping up wearing more layers can make a huge difference to your energy usage.
+Therefore your energy bills will be lower.

 How warm should my house be?
 What is the ideal room temperature?

 What is good room temperature in the UK?

 The most recommended room temperature in the UK for your home is an average of 18 °C or 19 °C.